Plant

 Etymology

-Genus: - Watsonia Hybrids after Sir William Watson (1715-87), London physician and botanist
+Genus: - Watsonia after Sir William Watson (1715-87), London physician and botanist

 Iridaceae (eye-rid-AY-see-ee)